Creating Presentation Definitions

 }

-Set up the CVS with your Presentation Definition
+Set up the credential verification service with your Presentation Definition

-To set up the CVS with your newly created presentation definition, call the URL-to-your-CVS/openapi/presentation-definition/create endpoint on the CVS.
+To set up the credential verification service with your newly created presentation definition, call the /presentation-definition/create endpoint on the credential verification service.

 Another option is to use curl: